 TLC's online courses combine the best of online delivery and traditional university textbooks.
-You can easily find the course syllabus, course content, assignments, and the post-exam (Assignment).
+Online you will find the course syllabus, course content, assignments, and online open book exams.
 This student friendly course design allows you the most flexibility in choosing when and where you will study.